plp13/qman/man/qman.1.md

 Mouse input is supported but is considered experimental and is disabled by default.
 The **CONFIGURATION** section contains instructions on how to enable it.
-Most terminal emulators still provide basic mouse support when mouse input is disabled.
+Many terminal emulators still provide basic mouse support when mouse input is disabled.

 When mouse input is enabled: